online5/EmployeeManager/readme.txt

 Details about the project Employee Management System.
 Made by Deepak Patil
-Date: 13 Wed 2020
+Date: 13 Wed 2020 // Date of completion

 To run this project use command gcc Main.c helper.c -o myexe and then run ./myexe

-Authentication required while running the executable User ID: Deepak_121
+Authentication required while running the executable use the following details User ID: Deepak_121
 Password: Online121
 (Take care of Case please)